rwblickhan/astro-rwblickhan.org/src/content/logs/books-2026.md

 6. 🔁 *V for Vendetta*, Alan Moore and David Lloyd
 7. 🔁 *The Hitchhiker’s Guide to the Galaxy*, Douglas Adams
 8. *Free Food for Millionaires*, Min Jin Lee
+9. 🔁 *The Restaurant at the End of the Universe*, Douglas Adams
+10. 🔁 *Life, the Universe and Everything*, Douglas Adams

 ## Skimmed / DNF